leamas/etc-cleaner/README.md

   - The workflow is more user-driven with user picking changes from a list instead of being pushed to answer questions for each change.
   - I have tried to isolate the rpm dependencies, which are not really that big.
-It should be doable to run this on e. g., debian as well.
+An as yet untested dpkg profile serves as proof of concept.